Olivia and Camilo’s summer wedding at Arrow Park was full to the brim with love and emotion.

 Lindsay and Joe decided to have their wedding in a really cool space, Garner Arts Center, just north of New York City.
 The place is quite new to the wedding industry but they host a lot of artistic events and performances, which gives it a very edgy and original vibe.
 The rooms are filled with sculptures, paintings, and awesome trinquets of all sorts, creating a very unique backdrop for a wedding.

 It poured all day and the sky never really lit up, but we had so much fun walking around the property taking pictures.
 Lindsay and Joe were really into it, and I know they had a blast throughout the entire day.
 Just look at the pictures, especially around the bottom of the page, where you’ll see them dance their asses off on the dance floor.
-Congrats to them both, and I will see you back in Brooklyn!
+Congrats to them both, and we will see you back in Brooklyn!